 Bring sunscreen, hats, sunglasses, and water to make the most of your visit.
 Snacks or a picnic lunch are also a good idea, as there are no restaurants on the island.
 With some planning, you will have a great time at Antelope Island State Park.

 See Related: Grand Canyon National Park Itinerary

 8. Coral Pink Sand Dunes State Park

-Coral Pink Sand Dunes State Park is one of Utah’s best parks to visit.
-It’s well known for its beautiful pink sand, which results from the high concentration of iron in the surrounding rocks.
-The park is also home to various wildlife, including deer, coyotes, and lizards.
+Coral Pink Sand Dunes State Park is one of Utah’s best parks.
+It’s well known for its beautiful pink sand, resulting from the high iron concentration in the surrounding rocks.
+The park is also home to wildlife, including deer, coyotes, and lizards.
 Visitors can enjoy hiking, camping, and ATV riding in the park.

 Coral Pink Sand Dunes State Park is located in Kanab, Utah.
 It’s about a three-hour drive from Salt Lake City, Utah, and a five-hour drive from Las Vegas, Nevada.
 The best time to visit the park is from April to October.
-During these months, the weather is warm, and the dunes are open for recreation.
+The weather is warm during these months, and the dunes are open for recreation.

 9. Kodachrome Basin State Park

 Kodachrome Basin State Park is a beautiful place to visit in southern Utah.
 The park is best known for its stunning red rock formations and panoramic views.
 Some of the best hiking trails in the area can be found here and with several picnic areas and campgrounds.